sdsc/sdsc-summer-institute-2021/3.2_Lightning_Rounds/README.md

 * Click **Create pull request**  to confirm it
 * If you made it correctly, your pull request should show up at <https://github.com/sdsc/sdsc-summer-institute-2021/pulls> like the example Pull Request I made: <https://github.com/sdsc/sdsc-summer-institute-2018/pull/14>

-We will concatenate all the slides into a single deck in alphabetic order on Wednesday at noon.
+We will concatenate all the slides into a single deck in alphabetic order on Wednesday at 9am (PDT).